JoshRBogart/unreal_tools/README.md

 Mesh Morpher-
 This script creates a new panel in the object mode tool shelf as well as a new operator.
-When called the operator will (based on user settings) store shape key vertex offset data in a meshes's UV channels, and store normal data in it's vertex colors.
+When called the operator will (based on user settings) store shape key vertex offset data in a mesh's UV channels, and store normal data in it's vertex colors.